mmertsock/eskergames/notes-city.markdown

 - center focus rect over mouse for plopPlot
 - Plop-tree tool
 - Prices
+- Feedback text shown after plopping a zone: render at fixed size so it's not tiny when zoomed out

 Next:
 - conditional logic for tool availability.
 The MapTool impl class can read/write state into the MapToolSession object; the state data is opaque from the MapToolSession's perspective